Jennifer Siegenthaler, Terra Foundation for American Art

 - What phase of the Grayson’s trip does the painting show?
 Provide evidence for your ideas from the painting.

 - The Graysons’ clothes were probably very dirty and worn after such a long and difficult trip.
-However Mr. Grayson is painted wearing a clean white shirt and cravat (a type of tie).
+However, Andrew Grayson is painted wearing a clean white shirt and cravat (a type of tie).
 His wife wears an elegant gown, and his son wears an expensive robe with fur trim.
-These are not traveling clothes!
-Why do you think Mr. Grayson asked the artist to show them in such nice clothing?
+These are not traveling clothes.
+Why do you think Grayson asked the artist to show them in such nice clothing?

-- Why do you think Mr. Grayson wanted a family portrait that referenced their difficult overland journey?
-How do you think Mr. Grayson felt about his family’s journey?
+- Why do you think the Graysons wanted a family portrait that referenced their difficult overland journey?
+How do you think Andrew Grayson felt about his family’s journey?
 What about the painting that makes you think that?

 For further reading (students)

 Grayson, Andrew Jackson.
 “Account of Trip to California,” diary of overland trip to California, 1846.
 Andrew Jackson Grayson papers, BANC MSS C-B 514, The Bancroft Library, University of California, Berkeley.

 Horn, Hosea B. “Map to Illustrate Horn’s Overland Guide to California and Oregon.”
 In Horn’s Overland Guide, from Council Bluffs to the City of Sacremento.
 New York: J. H. Colton, 1852.
 Newberry Library call number: Graff 1954. http://publications.newberry.org/k12maps/module_05/horn.html

 (This map shows an overland route to California in 1852, not long after the Graysons’ journeyed there.
 In his “Account of Trip to California,” referenced above, Mr. Grayson mentions stopping at or passing through several places included on Hosea Horn’s map.)